google/fuzztest/doc/domains-reference.md

 Note that the list of domains must be known at compile time; unlike `ElementOf`, you can't use a vector of domains.

-### Map-ing Domains
+### Map

 Often the best way to define a domain is using a mapping function.
-The `Map()` domain combinator takes a mapping function and an arbitrary number of domains.
-It uses the inner domains to generate values which are mapped using the passed function.
+The `Map()` domain combinator takes a mapping function and an input domain for each of its parameters.
+It uses the input domains to generate values which are mapped using the passed function.
 For example:

 ```c++
 auto AnyDurationString() {